Cross pattée: Use in crowns

 Many crowns worn by monarchs have jewelled crosses pattées mounted atop the band.
 Most crowns possess at least four such crosses, from which the half arches rise.
 Some crowns are designed so that the half-arches can be detached, allowing the circlet to be worn separately on occasion.

 A cross pattée is particularly associated with crowns in Christian countries.
 It is often heavily jewelled, with diamonds and precious stones.
-The Koh-i-Noor diamond is set in a cross pattée on the Crown of Queen Elizabeth.
+The Koh-i-Noor diamond is set in a cross pattée on the Crown of Queen Elizabeth the Queen Mother.
 The British Imperial State Crown has a base of four crosses pattée alternating with four fleurs-de-lis.
 A cross pattée on the Imperial State Crown holds the Black Prince's Ruby.
 The cross pattée also features in many of the other British Crowns including the St Edward's Crown, used for coronations, and the Imperial Crown of India created for George V as Emperor of India to wear at the Delhi Durbar of 1911.

-Use by Crusaders, Prussia and Germany
+Use by Crusaders, Prussia, and Germany

 Teutonic Knights

 This cross is often associated with the Crusades.
-The heraldic cross pattée was sometimes used by the Teutonic Knights, a Crusader order, though their more usual emblem was a plain straight black cross on white field..
+The heraldic cross pattée was sometimes used by the Teutonic Knights, a Crusader order, though their more usual emblem was a plain straight black cross on white field.

 Iron Cross

 In 1813, King Frederick William III of Prussia established the Iron Cross as a decoration for military valor, and it remained in use, in various forms, by Prussia and later Germany until 1945.
-A stylized version of the Iron Cross is used to date by the German army (Bundeswehr) as its symbol of nationality, and is found on vehicles, aircraft and publications.
+A stylized version of the Iron Cross is used to date by the German military (Bundeswehr) as its symbol of nationality, and is found on vehicles, aircraft and publications.

 Prussian and Imperial German Landwehr and Landsturm troops used a Cross Pattée cap badge to distinguish them from regular army troops.
-A stylized version of the Cross Pattée is used by the modern German military (Bundeswehr) as its symbol of nationality, and is found on vehicles, aircraft and publications, with no border of any kind at the ends of each arm (as was the case with the Balkenkreuz used on German aircraft in 1918-1945).
+A stylized version of the Cross Pattée is used by the modern German military as its symbol of nationality, and is found on vehicles, aircraft and publications, with no border of any kind at the ends of each arm (as was the case with the Balkenkreuz used on German aircraft in 1918-1945).